-Currently, the most reliable and effective mitigation is curtailment (Arnett and May, 2016; Hayes, 2019).
+Currently, the most reliable and effective mitigation is curtailment (Arnett and May 2016; Hayes 2019).
 Curtailment entails locking or feathering the turbine blades during high bat activity periods to reduce the risk of bat mortality via collision with blades and barotrauma.
 This results in a reduction of power generation during conditions when electricity would usually be supplied.

 Curtailment regimes are developed by examining the relationship between relative bat activity levels and weather conditions.
-Bat activity is typically reduced at higher wind speeds, a certain level of humidity, lower temperatures, and a certain range of atmospheric pressure at each site.
-According to the weather correlations at Khoe WEF, humidity data did not prove to be reliable enough for predictions, so only temperature, wind and atmospheric pressure were used.
-The bat activity from the 100 m (A) system on the met masts was used as this system was within the sweep of the turbine blades and apart from the thermometer, was the closest to the weather station.
+The bat activity from the 100 m (A) system on the met masts was used as this system was within the sweep of the turbine blades the closest to the weather station.
 Unfortunately, personal experience supported by unpublished data in South Africa indicates that Molossidae bats in Southern Africa fly at higher wind speeds than originally predicted.
-At Khoe WEF, see Section 6.8, this species tends to fly below 8 m/s, and is most active within the sweep of the turbine blades.
-At the development terrain, current data indicates that bats in general are more active in lower wind speeds, high temperatures, and atmospheric pressure between 863 hPa and 872 hPa.
-Bat mortality could therefore be reduced by using these weather conditions to predict bat activity.
+At Hugo WEF, see Section 6.8, this species tends to fly below 8 m/s, and is most active within the sweep of the turbine blades.
+At the development terrain, current data indicates that bats in general are more active in lower wind speeds, high temperatures, and humidity between 30% and 90 %.
+Bat mortality could be reduced by using these weather conditions to predict bat activity.

 This relationship between bats and weather conditions, as well as seasonal and monthly activity, are used to inform curtailment schedules that should be applied when bat activity is high to reduce potential encounters of bats with wind turbine blades.
-These relationships are presented in Section 6 of this report and were used to compile the curtailment schedule in Table 8 below.
+These relationships are presented in Section 6 of this report and were used to compile the curtailment schedule in Table 9 below.
 Months with high bat activity informed the seasonal mitigation schedule.

-At present no form of curtailment is recommended as yet, as there are no particular turbines or development zones, apart from those areas that have already been omitted for development, that indicate the potential for relatively higher fatality.
+At present no form of curtailment is recommended as yet, as there are no particular turbines or development zones, apart from those areas that have already been omitted for development, that indicate the potential for relatively high fatality.
 Close observation by the operational bat specialist should inform the curtailment during the first year of monitoring, preferably within the first half of the operational monitoring.
 If curtailed turbines show consistently low activity through static recordings as well as mortality in the low threshold range, the bat specialist could adapt curtailment downwards again, but bat monitoring during seasons with high fatality should follow any relaxation of curtailment.
+When more data has been collected, atmospheric pressure might be added if there is an indication that there is a correlation with bat activity on the wind energy facility.

-Table 8 should form the starting point for curtailment discussions early in the operational phase.
+Table 9 should form the starting point for curtailment discussions early in the operational phase.
 It is recommended that curtailment is applied during the specified periods when the relevant temperatures, wind speeds and atmospheric pressure prevail.